How gaming communities are affecting demographics and development

 As well as the maturing nature of gaming communities, I believe this shift towards more empathic gaming has come through a move towards co-operative play rather than competitive play.

 Hugely popular games like Minecraft, Portal 2, Everquest and World of Warcraft, reward co-operation over aggression.
-In today’s gaming world people playing co-operative games outnumber traditional competitive gamers three to one.
+In today’s gaming world people playing co-operative games outnumber traditional competitive gamers three to one. (external link)

-Thirty years in to my life as a gamer, and as a technology reporter for the BBC, I get to spend a lot of time thinking about where games might be headed in the future.
+Thirty years into my life as a gamer, and as a technology reporter for the BBC, I get to spend a lot of time thinking about where games might be headed in the future.
 There are some exciting things on the horizon.

 Virtual reality is also now becoming commercially viable, with several just about affordable headsets available.
 They’ll get cheaper and less bulky as the market rapidly expands – with expected sales of VR headsets forecast to hit 12 million this year alone.